fensken/code-compiler/README.md

 - The **Code Compiler** is accessible via the root route (`/`).
 - The **UI for Courses** can be found under the `/courses` route.

-## Animations regarding courses.
+## Disclaimers regarding courses page.
-I am not an expert in animations, but based on my findings, I have implemented some animations to enhance the user experience.
+- I am not an expert in animations, but based on my findings, I have implemented some animations to enhance the user experience.
 These animations do not cover all the designs found in the Figma file.
+- It is also essential to know that the courses page is not responsive.